Jestoni888/MTK-AI-Engine/README.md

 - AUTOMATIC 4X MSAA & DISABLE HW OVERLAY IN GAMING BUT DISABLED DURING NORMAL USE
 - DOWN TO 30% CPU FREQUENCY IF NO ACTIVITIES/EVENTS
 - SHUTDOWN CPU6 IN 45°C & CPU7 IN 41°C

-LATEST:

-- CONFIGURING TWEAKS IS NOW IN ACTION BUTTON OF MODULE
+- ADDED ACTION BUTTON OF MODULE

+ - LATEST -
+ - Added BETA version WEBUI
+ - Added surflinger optimization (VSYNC)
+ - hide developer option or enable developer options without tapping 5-7 times in instant way